cloudstax/firecamp/catalog/redis/README.md

 By default, FireCamp distributes the masters to all availability zones.
 So when one availability zone goes down, Redis cluster will still have the majority of masters to promote the slave to master automatically.

+Currently Redis will not fail back automatically.
+See [Re-adding a failed over node](https://github.com/antirez/redis/issues/2462).
+For example, a Redis cluster has 3 shards, each shard has 1 master and 2 slaves on 3 availability zones.
+When master on zone1 goes down for a while, say the slave on zone2 becomes the new master.
+When the down node joins back, it will serve as slave.
+Then zone2 owns 2 masters.
+At this time, if zone2 goes down, 2 masters (majority) go down at the same time.
+Redis cluster will be down.
+This will be further enhanced in the future with the manual cluster takeover.

 The network inside one availability zone is faster than cross availability zones.
 Running all masters on a single availability zone would be useful for some cases.
 For example, Redis is used for cache.
 The application also runs in a single availability zone.
 Only when the availability zone fails, the application and Redis will run in another availability zone.
 We will support it in the future.
 When the master availability zone goes down, FireCamp will automatically run `cluster failover takeover` to promote the slave to master.